0xprinc/checks-while-hacks/README.md

 22. While using the proxy, Initialize the contract in the same transaction as initialization needs a call to initialize function.
 23. Using same data feed of two related tokens is vulnerable, e.g. using datafeed for `USDC` for `DAI` will be vulnerable as if one depegs, then the other price will also be affected in the protocol.
 24. Is the contract upgradeable?
 If yes, then are there any storage slots reserved?
+25. Try not to use the hardcoded address.

 ## Project